 Five international offices exist:

-And a series of national branches and support points: in Italy, Malta, the Netherlands, Ukraine, Poland, Portugal, and the United Kingdom.
+And a series of national branches and support points: in Italy, the Netherlands, Poland, Portugal, and the United Kingdom.